About shiatsu

 Shiatsu helps with:

-• restoring balance after periods of physical or emotional strain
+- Recovery after physical or emotional strain

 About Kay Patru